ocbe-uio/DIscBIO/README.md

 This is an R package based on the software available at https://github.com/SystemsBiologist/PSCAN.

-Software for single-cell transcriptomics are too abundant, with [scRNAtools](https://www.scrna-tools.org/) listing over 500 different software to perform the task.
-DIscBIO is aims to facilitate the selection and usage of such tools by combining a collection of them in a single R package, which includes instructions on the workflow of transcriptomics.
+Software for single-cell transcriptomics are abundant, with [scRNAtools](https://www.scrna-tools.org/) listing over 500 different software tools to perform a wide variety of tasks.
+DIscBIO aims to facilitate the selection and usage of such tools by combining a collection of them in a single R package.
+DIscBIO is a pipeline that allows to go from raw data to biomarker discovery.
+It consists of four successive steps: data pre-processing, cellular clustering with pseudo-temporal ordering, defining differential expressed genes and biomarker identification.

 The CTCdataset, which is used as input data in the DIscBIO-CTCs-Notebook, contains information from GEO database [GSE51827](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE51827), which is made available here under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1-0/).